kailash-manasarovar/statement/docs/timeline/2025/may.md

 - I send some content to an interested party, someone who works in education for the Generalitat Valenciana.
 - I start the email with a greeting in Welsh.
 I have never ever done that before in my life.
+- I do that because it's the day after I return from Ireland and I stayed in Wales one night and that's how they say good morning, bore dar.
 - Later that day, I take my dad out.
 - As we arrive at the library, we see an extremely weird guy sitting outside.
 He has an orange old bashed-up car with him.
 - The minute I open the door of my car, he jumps up and starts saying, "Oh, are you Welsh, are you Welsh".